Uthong

-Ramathibodi I was the son of Baramaraja, a prince of Si Satchanalai who subsequently ascended the throne of Xiān's Ayodhya, and Sunandhadevī, a younger princess of the court of Suvarnaraja, the ninth monarch of Xiān.
+Ramathibodi I was the son of a mixed Siamese Mon–Chinese monarch Baramaraja, previously a prince of Si Satchanalai who subsequently ascended the throne of Xiān's Ayodhya, and Sunandhadevī, a younger princess of the court of Suvarnaraja, the ninth monarch of Xiān.
 Originally known by the title Varashreṣṭhakumāra (วรเชษฐกุมาร), he succeeded his father as king of Xiān in 1344.
 In 1351, he was formally enthroned as the founding monarch of the Ayutthaya Kingdom.
-His maternal lineage can be traced back to the Dvaravati period, specifically under the ruling dynasty of the polity situated in the Phraek Si Racha region, which is referred to in Chinese sources as Xiū Luó Fēn.
+His maternal lineage can be traced back to the Dvaravati period, specifically under the ruling dynasty of the polity situated in the Phraek Si Racha region.
 (Note: As says in the Ayutthaya Testimonies that Indraraja or Pra Poa Noome Thele Seri, the progenitor of Ramathibodi I, was the son of Anuraja, ruler of the polity in Phraek Si Racha.)

-Origins and Reign
+Origins

-He was known as Prince U Thong (meaning "Golden Cradle") before he ascended to the throne in 1350.
+He was known as Prince Uthong (meaning "Golden Cradle") before he ascended to the throne in 1350.
 There are many theories about Uthong's background, including possibly being a descendant of Mangrai.
 The designation “Uthong” was initially attributed to Ramathibodi I by Prince Damrong Rajanubhab, son of King Mongkut, who identified him with the figure of Uthong referenced in several chronicles.
 This identification was predicated upon the hypothesis that Ramathibodi I originated from Mueang Uthong.
 Subsequent scholarly inquiries, however, have demonstrated the inaccuracy of this assumption.